y330/FragmentQR/index.md

 Text Fragments adds support for specifying a text snippet in the URL fragment.
 When navigating to a URL with such a fragment, the user agent can quickly emphasise and/or bring it to the user’s attention.

 **What browsers support Text Fragments?**

-Mac and Windows: All Chromium 80+ Browsers.
+Mac and Windows: All Chromium 80+ Browsers

-Android
+Android: Google Chrome 80+

+iOS: Coming Soon, al

 <b>Scrolling:</b> iOS on Latest version of Google Chrome, must enable #shared-highlighting-ios on chrome://flags.<p>
 <a href="https://chromestatus.com/feature/4733392803332096#status" title="Check compatability of scroll to text fragment" target="_blank">Check current status</a>
 <h3>Demo of FragmentQR v1.0</h3>